In need of gas detection or safety equipment? Call us on 02920 759 683 | Alternatively, please email [email protected] X

 What is Ethylene Oxide?

-Ethylene oxide is a highly reactive compound that plays a crucial role in various industries.
+Ethylene oxide is a highly reactive compound that plays an important role in various industries.
 Most notably, it is recognised for its use as a sterilising agent for medical devices and laboratory equipment.
 However, despite its effectiveness, the safety risks associated with EtO cannot be overlooked.

 Common Uses of Ethylene Oxide in the Workplace